Kejimkujik National Park: Flora

-Comprising a substantial portion of the Southwest Nova Biosphere Reserve, Kejimkujik protects vast areas of Acadian forest, including both upland areas and forested wetlands.
+Renowned for its large swaths of intact forest, Kejimkujik protects vast areas of Acadian forest, including both upland areas and forested wetlands.
 Most of the park's forest is second growth, having been subjected to heavy logging and human-caused forest fires in the two centuries prior to the park's establishment.
-Despite this, several areas of the park still host intact original old-growth forest.
-The stands of original forest found in Kejimkujik represent some of the last remaining old growth forest in the Canadian Maritimes, and are considered among the park's greatest ecological attributes.
+Despite this, several areas of the park still host original old-growth forest.
+The stands of original forest found in Kejimkujik represent some of the last remaining old growth forest in the Canadian Maritimes and are considered among the park's greatest ecological attributes.
 Old growth forest in the park consists primarily of eastern hemlock, yellow birch, American beech, sugar maple, and red maple.
 Overall, about one fifth of the park's forest consists of conifer species.
+Hemlock forests in Kejimkujik are threatened by the invasive hemlock woolly adelgid, which was first detected in the park in 2018.
+Since its detection, Parks Canada has been implementing various measures to actively control and research the effects of this pest in the park.

 Wildflowers bloom from April through October and common species include starflower, rose twisted-stalk, twinflower, painted trillium, pink ladyslipper, northern blue flag iris, and threeleaf goldthread.
-Several carnivourous plants are found in Kejimkujik, including purple pitcher plant, spoonleaf sundew, and horned bladderwort.
+Several carnivorous plants are found in Kejimkujik, including purple pitcher plant, spoonleaf sundew, and horned bladderwort.
 Kejimkujik also hosts a high diversity of parasitic plants, including eastern dwarf mistletoe, pinesap, ghost pipe, beech drops, and American cancer-root.
 Kejimkujik is considered a hotspot for Atlantic Coastal Plain Flora, a group of 90 unrelated plants, many of them rare in Canada, that are slow-growing and are specialists in habitats with high disturbance and low fertility.
-One of the two known lakes in Canada that host water pennywort are found in Kejimkujik National Park.
+Two of the three known lakes in Canada that host water pennywort are found in Kejimkujik National Park.
 Overall, there are some 544 species of vascular plants known from the park.